ashishsnaik/CarND-LaneLines-P1/P1_writeup.md

 **The draw_lines( ) Function**

-The purpose of the draw_lines( ) function, is to draw a single, solid line over the left lane line and a single, solid line over the right lane line, both lines starting from the bottom of the image and extending out to the top of the region of interest.
+The purpose of the draw_lines( ) function is to draw a single, solid line over the left lane line and a single, solid line over the right lane line, both lines starting from the bottom of the image and extending out to the top of the region of interest.
 The function, as provided, drew all the Hough transform line segments.
-In order to achieve what was needed, I modified the function to do the following:
+In order to achieve the function purpose, I modified the function to do the following:

 1. separate the Hough line segments into set of segments with negative and positive slopes.
-Given the origin (0, 0) is at the left top corner, negative slope segments represent the left lane and positive slope segments the right.
+The origin (0, 0) of the image being the top left corner, negative slope segments represent the left lane and positive slope segments the right

-2. for both, left-lane and right-lane segment sets, fit a least-squares first-degree polynomial, to approximate a single line for each lane.
+2. for both, left lane and right lane segment sets, fit a least-squares first-degree polynomial, to approximate a single line for each lane

-3. define first-degree polynomials for left and right lanes, with respective slopes and intercepts, to be used later to plot lane lines on the image.
+3. define first-degree polynomials for left and right lanes, with respective slopes and intercepts, to be used later to plot lane lines on the image

 4. calculate the x-coordinate min and max values required for both lane lines, based on the coefficients of the fitted lines

 5. draw the left and right lane lines with min and max x-coordinates and y-coordinate calculated from the first-degree polynomial defined in #3

-Below images show outputs of the pipeline steps run on a sample image:
+Below images show outputs of the pipeline steps run on a test image: